Youth Education and Enhancement Program (YEEP)

 We focus on efforts to strengthen the positive impact made in community by reaching into currently under-served communities and collaborating with other organizations and stakeholders to deliver new and innovative services.

-As part of this project, Peoples’ Self-Help Housing provides literacy through the Power Readers program to all program participants by having Peoples’ Self-Help Housing classroom, staff and computer labs available M-Th 4 hours a day.
+As part of this project, Peoples’ Self-Help Housing provides literacy through the Power Readers program to all program participants by having Peoples’ Self-Help Housing classroom, staff and computer labs available M-Th, four hours a day.
 United Way provides Power Readers software licenses and Power Readers training and program support services.
 EconAlliance provides financial literacy workshops, coordinating with PSHH to attract participant attendance by adults and teens.
-EconAlliance organizes career awareness forums featuring career opportunities/skill needs in regional industries, as well as introduction to workforce training resources and entrepreneurship possibilities in the community and beyond and job application/interview trainings.
+EconAlliance organizes career awareness forums featuring career opportunities/skill needs in regional industries, as well as introduction to workforce training resources and entrepreneurship possibilities in the community, and beyond and job application/interview training.

 Day Care Licensing Program

-Peoples’ Self-Help Housing, Central Coast Literacy, Family Resource and Referral, EconAlliance and United way have joined forces to provide economic opportunities to stay at home moms currently providing day care to other residents by provide literacy, financial literacy, entrepreneurship training and in-home day care licensing to residents from out Los Adobes de Maria I and II farm worker apartments located in Santa Maria.
+Peoples’ Self-Help Housing, Central Coast Literacy, Family Resource and Referral, EconAlliance and United way have joined forces to provide economic opportunities to stay-at-home moms who currently provide day care to other residents.
+The collaboration provides literacy, financial literacy, entrepreneurship training and in-home day care licensing to residents from our Los Adobes de Maria I and II farm worker apartments located in Santa Maria.
 Of the 110 units of farm workers and their families, 20 children are presently under the school age of five years old.

 As licensed daycare providers, residents can increase their income from $10/day per child to $35/day per child.
 They will be earning over three times as much as they earn now.
 Residents will also be able to manage their “new” business with the skills they learn from our partnering agencies.
 This is a pilot program that we hope to expand as part of our Working Neighborhoods Initiative.